This article contains affiliate links.

 Centurion Arms CM4

 The Centurion Arms CM4 is pretty much exactly the rifle I advocate in this article.
-It has a 16″ barrel with a mid length gas system, lightweight rail and profile, and comes from a reputable source.
+It has a 16″ barrel with a mid length gas system, lightweight rail and profile, and high quality parts.

 The owner, Monty, is a former Naval Special Warfare NCO with a wealth of experience on the weapons system and a reputation for innovation.